 Visit the artist’s website: Aliyah Rose Bonar

 Katherine Behar is an interdisciplinary artist based in New York, whose videos, performances, and interactive installations explore issues in contemporary digital culture.
-Katherine’s work appears at festivals, galleries, performance spaces, screenings and art centers worldwide, in Dresden, Amsterdam, Moscow, Leeds, Rome, Poznan, Mooste, Cluj-Napoca, New York City, Chicago, Miami, and numerous cities throughout the U.S., and is held in private collections.
+Katherine’s work appears at festivals, galleries, performance spaces, screenings, and art centers worldwide, in Dresden, Amsterdam, Moscow, Leeds, Rome, Poznan, Mooste, Cluj-Napoca, New York City, Chicago, Miami, and numerous other cities throughout the U.S., and is held in private collections.
 She is Assistant Professor of New Media at Baruch College.

 Visit the artist’s website: Katherine Behar

 A return to a time before phones and internet.
 How do people meet and maintain friendships?
 A space for fun and meeting in a public square.

 Bus Roots is a bus with a produce garden on its roof.
 Using plants in a practical and playful way, it explores the sensory intersection of nature, food, and urban landscapes, and questions how we can redesign our collective relationship to natural systems.
 Bus Roots aims to reclaim unused space, increase both the quality of life and the amount of green spaces in the city, and generate a new traveling botanical history.

 Marco Castro is an artist, curator, and designer of cultural experiences.
 He combines his experience in art, technology, and design to explore healthy lifestyles and sustainable technologies, and has partnered on many projects to revitalize communities and encourage collaboration.

 His previous projects have used art programs to revitalize city neighborhoods, bringing immigrant communities together and using innovative digital tools to advance new ways of seeing the world.